Single-Family Rental Investment Trends Report Q3 2023

 About This Report

-The Arbor Realty Trust Affordable Housing Trends Report, developed in partnership with Chandan Economics, offers a wide-ranging lens into the complex, though critically important, affordable and workforce housing sectors.
-The aim of the report series is to provide a comprehensive primer for industry stakeholders to better understand the major trends shaping the market.
+The Arbor Realty Trust Affordable Housing Trends Report, developed in partnership with Chandan Economics, offers a wide-ranging view into the complex, yet critically important affordable and workforce housing sectors.

 Key Takeaways